 A public hearing for this request was held with the Planning Commission on September 29, 2025.
 On October 20, 2025, Planning Commission voted 5 - 3 to recommend approval of the request with three proffers.
-Town Council held a public hearing for the request on October 28, 2025, after which time the applicant provided a revised proffer statement adding a fourth proffered condition.
+Proffer #4 was discussed with Planning Commission and added to a revised proffer statement.
+Town Council held a public hearing for the request on October 28, 2025, after which time the applicant provided a revised proffer statement adding a fourth fifth proffered condition.
 Per Town Code Sec.
 42-12(c)(3), this additional condition necessitates a second public hearing before both the Planning Commission and the Town Council.